|Jump to main content

-But there are hundreds of low vision aids and scores of proven strategies for coping with low vision.
-These aids and strategies can help visually impaired people maximize their remaining vision and maintain their independence.
+The good news is there are hundreds of low vision aids and scores of proven strategies for coping with low vision.
+These aids and strategies can help those with vision loss maximize their remaining sight and maintain their independence.

 Knowledge is the key to living with low vision.
 People with low vision can enhance their quality of life by learning which optical and non-optical aids can help them, and by integrating strategies for dealing with the visual impairment into daily life.